e2nIEE/pandapower/doc/elements/trafo.rst

    :widths: 20, 15, 15

 .. note::
-    The variables tp_min and tp_max are not considered in the power flow.
-The user is responsible to ensure that tp_min < tp_pos < tp_max!
+    The variables tap_min and tap_max are not considered in the power flow.
+The user is responsible to ensure that tap_min < tap_pos < tap_max!

 **Cross regulator**

-In addition to tp_st_percent a value for tp_st_degree can be defined to model an angle shift for each tap, resulting in a cross regulator that affects the magnitude as well as the angle of the transformer ratio.
+In addition to tap_step_percent a value for tap_step_degree can be defined to model an angle shift for each tap, resulting in a cross regulator that affects the magnitude as well as the angle of the transformer ratio.

 **Ideal phase shifter**

-If tp_phase_shifter is set to True, the tap changer is modeled as an ideal phase shifter, meaning that a constant angle shift is added with each tap step:
+If tap_phase_shifter is set to True, the tap changer is modeled as an ideal phase shifter, meaning that a constant angle shift is added with each tap step:

 .. math::